samuelroland/dme/docs/paradigm-implementation-report.typ

 == Implementation

 The search crate contains two core functionallity:
-- The indexation of markdown title on disk
+- The indexation of Markdown file paths and Markdown titles in all these files, starting at the HOME folder
-- The search inside the built
+- The search with these 2 index

 An important point is that the indexing process is asynchronous, running in separated threads.
 The reasons for this is avoid blocking UI / caller on a start call.
-Instead, the DiskResearcher make available a Progress struc to know how much of the markdowns are treated.
+Instead, the `DiskResearcher` makes available a `Progress` struct to know how much of the markdowns have been indexed.

 === Indexing the disk

 This is the base algorithm of the indexation of markdown title on disk
 ```
+paths = search all paths on disk ending with .md, excluding hidden folders and specific folders for dependencies
-chunks = split the markdown found on disk
+chunks = split the paths found in N chunks, N depends on the number of CPU cores
-for each chunks
+for each chunk in chunks
     start a thread
+      for each file in chunk
-        get makrdown content
+          get file content
           extract title base on content
-        lock
+          lock shared map of title
           write data to shared map of title
           unlock
+      end for
     end thread
 end for
 ```

 === Searching with the index

 This is the base algorithm of the search inside the title map build by the indexing process
 ```
 chunks = split the title map
-for each chunks
+for each chunk in chunks
     start a thread
         evaluate how close the title is to the query
         lock
-        write proximity to shared map of results
+        write the entry and its proximity score to shared map of results
         unlock
     end thread
 end for